natalie-poulson/ramones-bakery/README.md

 # Website for Ramone's Bakery & Cafe
 This project is a collaboration with UX designer [Allison Straus](https://www.allisonstraus.com/).
-Together, we are creating a custom, responsive WordPress website for [Ramone's Bakery & Cafe](https://www.facebook.com/ramonesbakeryandcafe).
+Using her designs, I'm creating a custom, responsive WordPress website for [Ramone's Bakery & Cafe](https://www.facebook.com/ramonesbakeryandcafe).
 It's still in development.

 ## Built With
 * [WordPress](https://wordpress.org/) / PHP